junxit/us-congress-bills-115/metadata.md

 - 2018-04-26 — Mr. Harper asked unanimous consent to discharge from committee and consider.
 - 2018-04-26 — On agreeing to the resolution Agreed to without objection. (text: CR H3688-3689)
 - 2018-04-26 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H3688-3689)
+- 2018-05-07 — Received in the Senate and referred to the Committee on Rules and Administration.